 powered by

-DooH: Sharp Presents first Outdoor E-Poster
+DooH: Sharp Presents First Outdoor E-Poster

-At the Ceatec trade fair in Tokyo, which begins on Tuesday, Sharp is presenting the first AO-sized outdoor e-poster.
-The IP65-protected all-in-one solution based on four Sharp EPDs can be operated completely autonomously integrated with a 5G modem, LED lighting and solar cells.
-With an area of just under one square meter, E-Posters can be installed without approval in Germany.
+Sharp is unveiling its first AO-sized outdoor e-poster at the Ceatec trade fair in Tokyo.
+This all-in-one solution, featuring four Sharp EPDs, is IP65-protected and operates autonomously with a 5G modem, LED lighting, and solar cells.
+Covering just under one square meter, the poster could be installed without approval in Germany.

 The e-poster – which is initially developed for the Japanese market – uses LTE-M technology and thus enables communication with low power consumption.
 The e-paper should also function reliably in the event of a disaster, as the modem uses mobile radio frequencies that are prioritized for operation in emergency situations.